- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

-In Activism, Advocacy, Anonymity, Feature, Freedom of Expression, Global, Privacy, Surveillance
+In Activism, Advocacy, Anonymity, Feature, Free Expression, Global, Privacy, Surveillance

 At Global Voices Advocacy (GVA), we are dedicated to defending freedom of expression online.
 We have always been keen on publishing guides and tools to help our fellow netizens navigate the internet safely, circumvent censorship and protect themselves online.